KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
 7. Deprecated: Found `omxplayer` in file `package.json`: Try to replace it with `vlc`.
 8. Warning: No LICENSE file.
+9. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-dribbble by marcobiedermann](https://github.com/marcobiedermann/MMM-dribbble)

 1. `package.json` issue: No description
 2. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DropboxPictures by MMRIZE](https://github.com/MMRIZE/MMM-DropboxPictures)